jimon/fgdesignpatterns21/markdown/08_adapter_bridge_proxy.md

 ```
 - If you have a somewhat working game subsystem, check if you have any opportunities to use facade to simplify it's usage.
+  For example if you have a shop, when you buy something you likely need to trigger a sound and maybe spawn particles.
+  So a facade might unify your actual shop logic, audio and particle subsystem.

 - Otherwise, try to implement a shim or decorator to write API calls to console via debug messages:

 For example if you have a store subsystem like this: